2027 수특 영어독해연습 3강 변형문제

 ____ do more than select and interpret evidence: they also organize the evidence in order to create an understandable (and, they hope, persuasive) narrative.

-Chronological order is generally ____ of making history plausible, especially when the causes of change are central, although in practice much historical writing must go back and forth in time in order to pick up various threads of a complex story.
+Chronological order is generally part of making history plausible, especially when the causes of change are central, although in practice much historical writing must go back and forth in time in order to pick ____ various threads of a complex story.

 Historians also make events understandable by casting them in ____ particular light or giving their narrative a particular tone.

-For example, a historian might highlight historical ironies, such as the way President George W. Bush once criticized "nation building," in which the U.S. rebuilds a country's economic and political structure when its government fails; but later, as a consequence of launching a war in ____ Bush had to attempt exactly that.
+For example, a historian might highlight historical ironies, such as the way ____ George W. Bush once criticized "nation building," in which the U.S. rebuilds a country's economic and political structure when its government fails; but later, as a consequence of launching a war in Iraq, Bush had to attempt exactly that.

-Historians can also romanticize events, as did those who described John F. Kennedy's term as President as "Camelot," alluding to a ____ musical about the heroic King Arthur and the Knights of the Round Table.
+Historians can also romanticize events, as did those who described John F. Kennedy's term as President as "Camelot," alluding to a Broadway musical about the heroic King Arthur and ____ Knights of the Round Table.

 Exercise 6 명망이 가진 능력

-Prestige is almost ____ opposite.
+____ is almost the opposite.

 Exercise 7 감정과 느낌의 구분